xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 {% include qanda question='How different is the Pachinko code itself for 2D vs 3D?' answer='Not very!
 Search for the test on AMREX_SPACEDIM in the source files to see how few lines are different.'%}

+{% include qanda question='How could I make the parallel decomposition in the Pachinko example load balance the particle work?' answer='Use a cost function based on number of particles instead of number of grid cells.'%}

+### Suggested Evening Activities

+1) In the "AMR 101" example, could I use what I learned in the SUNDIALS exercises to improve the accuracy of the time-stepping?

+2) In the "Off to the Races" example, what is the configuration of obstacles in which the first particle reaches the end-line in the shortest time?

+3) In the Pachinko example, how well can I control the final distribution of particles from the initial particle positions?

 ### Further Reading